 Our nurses will assist and encourage you to achieve your optimum level of independence.
 They provide 24-hour care and supervision for inpatients and will help you with all tasks and activities on the ward as required.
 They also liaise with our other therapists to maintain continuity in your rehabilitation and care and will be able to answer any questions you may have about your health and treatment.

 Physiotherapy is a critical part of your rehabilitation and will help you recover more quickly from your injury or assist you to better manage your long-term illness.
 Our physiotherapists use a variety of techniques, such as exercise, muscle training, massage and physical strategies to assist you in your recovery.

 Our physios are very experienced in treating the connection between brain, muscles and nerves, and helping you re-learn movements, so you can be physically as functional and effective as possible.

 Using our onsite facilities, including the gym and hydrotherapy pool, our physiotherapists will begin with goals such as sitting, walking and balance.
 Ultimately, they aim to improve musculoskeletal wellbeing, reduce your risk of future injuries, give you greater mobility and flexibility, and manage and prevent ongoing pain.

 Our occupational therapists will assist you to maximise functional independence in everyday tasks.
 Some of these tasks may include; personal care, getting out of the house and transportation, preparing food, sleep and rest, general health and wellness, cognition, memory and planning, fine motor skills, productivity and returning to work.
-We also have recreational therapists who will assist you to get back to the things you love or alternatively try new recreation or leisure pursuits.

 Our therapists will be able to recommend any equipment, modifications to your environment or memory strategies to make everyday tasks easier and improve your independence.